PaperModLoader/PaperGradle/README.md

-# PaperGradle
+# Tree
-The Gradle plugin for Paper
+Gradle plugin for Paper